 Since a built-in feed is a feature of another tool, it’s like a pair of scissors on a Swiss army knife: convenient, but not suitable for every situation.
 And unlike Swiss army knives, the package registry feature (along with most of the other features in the platform) was an afterthought, and often feels immature and bolted on.

-There are currently four built-in package NuGet package registries out there:
+There are currently five built-in package NuGet package registries out there:

 These tools are powerful, but their focus is not on packages.
 They’re complex and expensive — and unless you’re already using them, they’re not worth it for packages alone.
 In fact, many organizations using these monolithic tools have found the built-in feed to be too complex and not robust enough — so they end up with another option, anyways.